View Document Text

 management, education funding and retirement and estate planning.

-The Adviser is in the business of offering stocks, mutual and exchange-traded
+The Advisor is in the business of offering stocks, mutual and exchange-traded

 funds, corporate and Federal government/agency bonds, certificates of

 products to its advisory clients.
-The Adviser is not compensated by, nor
+The Advisor is not compensated by, nor

 receives economic benefit from financial providers in connection with giving

 investment advice to its advisory clients.
-The Adviser bills directly for its
+The Advisor bills directly for its

 investment advice by debiting the accounts of its advisory clients.